cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 So, now and at the same time, we can access to `http://kingsbridge:8080` and to `http://shiring:8081` without conflicts since we have used a separate port number.

-Kingsbrige can be a Joomla 4.4 website while Shiring will be on Joomla 5.0 without any conflict.
+Kingsbrige can be a Joomla 4.4 website while Shiring is on Joomla 5.0 without any conflict.

 :::tip
-Using another port is not mandatory.
+Using another port isn't mandatory.
 You can have several websites on the same port as `8080`.
-But, in that case, we will not be able to use these websites at the same time.
+But, in that case, we won't be able to use these websites at the same time.
 You can start the first one and when trying to start the second one, Docker will say *port already in use*.
-This is not a problem; you can just run `docker compose stop` for the first one so free the port and start the second one.
+This isn't a problem; you can just run `docker compose stop` for the first one so free the port and start the second one.
 :::

 :::note
-In this article, I am using port `8080` because Joomla has use it in his default `docker-compose.yml` file.
-You are not forced to use that one, you can perfectly use `80` and not `8080`.
-In my daily work, I am using ports `80`, `81`, `82`, `83`, ... varying the second figures for my projects.
+In this article, I'm using port `8080` because Joomla has used it in his default `docker-compose.yml` file. you're not forced to use that one, you can perfectly use `80` and not `8080`.
+In my daily work, I'm using ports `80`, `81`, `82`, `83`, ... varying the second figures for my projects.
 :::

 ## Using phpmyadmin